geoserver/geoserver.github.io/_posts/2023-04-05-geoserver-2-23-0-released.md

 The second internal change for this release of GeoServer is an upgrade to the Spring Framework used to wire the internals of GeoServer together.

-While this should not result in any change to functionality, it has resulted in quite a lot of carefult quality assurance and testing to ensure everything is still connected and works as intended.
+While this should not result in any change to functionality, it has resulted in quite a lot of careful quality assurance and testing to ensure everything is still connected and works as intended.

 Thanks to Joseph Miler (GeoSolution) who worked on this activity.